 One of the founding father’s of dream interpretations was the psychologist Carl Jung.
 Jung believed that dreams were a window into the unconscious mind.
-While the dreamer is sleeping the unconscious mind is providing solutions to problems faced by the dreamer in their waking state.
+His believed that while the dreamer is sleeping, their unconscious mind is working on finding solutions to problems they face in their conscious mind.

-While Jung’s mentor, Sigmund Freud believed that all dreams were sexual in nature, Jung disagreed with this theory.
+While Jung’s mentor Sigmund Freud believed that all dreams were sexual in nature, Jung disagreed with this theory.
 Jung’s method of dream interpretation was placed on the dreamer.
 While there are common symbols that can have universal meaning, for the most part, it is up to the dreamer to unlock the cryptic images in their dream to understand the true meaning.
-The use of dream dictionaries can help dreamers unlock these images by giving specific meanings to objects that can help the dreamer put everything in context.
+The use of dream dictionaries can help dreamers unlock these images by giving specific meanings to scenarios, objects, and people that you might come across in a dream.

 “The dream is a series of images, which are apparently contradictory and nonsensical, but arise in reality from psychological material which yields a clear meaning.” – Carl Jung

 Does Your Dream Have Meaning?

 The first step to interpreting a dream is to ask yourself whether the dream has meaning or if it has no significance at all.
 Dreams that have the most meaning will generally occur during the deepest part of your sleep which will be between the times of 2:00 – 7:00 A.M.
 However, meaningful dreams can occur at any time of the day.